sabre-io/sabre.io/source/dav/install.md

 layout: default
 ---

-SabreDAV can either by installed using [composer][1], or manually, using a zip file. it is highly recommended to use the former.
+SabreDAV can be installed using [composer][1].
+We no longer provide releases as zip files.

 Requirements
 ------------